Faxulous/tennisgnn_predictions/README.md

 ## Features

 - **Match Predictions**: We will provide forecasts for upcoming tennis matches, including probability estimates for each outcome.
-- **CSV Publication**: Predictions will be published in CSV format, allowing for easy access and analysis.
+- **Live Updates**: New predictions will be published before each tournament round, ensuring no lookahead bias.
-- **Live Updates**: The repository will feature live updates before each tournament round, ensuring no lookahead bias.
+- **CSV Format**: Predictions will be saved in CSV format, allowing for easy access and analysis.

 ## Usage